 Also you can check the Lock Aspect Ratio check-box in the Format Shape pane (discussed later on this page, see Figure 9), and then use Shift in combination with any of the arrow keys to proportionately resize the selected shape.

-typing in a value – you can also use the increase or decrease buttons next to the the numbers to increase or decrease the value.
+Enter after typing in a value – you can also use the increase or decrease buttons next to the the numbers to increase or decrease the

 To view even more resize options, click the small arrow dialog launcher located at the bottom right corner of the Size group (highlighted in red within Figure 8).

 Figure 8: Click the arrow dialog launcher to summon the Format Shape pane

 This brings up the Format Shape pane, as shown in Figure 9.

 Make sure you select the Resize tab (highlighted in blue within Figure 9, above) -- within this tab, you'll find the following options related to resizing shapes:

 The other options shown in Figure 9 are not relevant to resizing shapes.

 Have your ever used keyboard shortcuts and sequences in PowerPoint?
 Or are you a complete keyboard aficionado?
 Do you want to learn about some new shortcuts?
 Or do you want to know if your favorite keyboard shortcuts are documented?